rust-lang/rfcs/text/3389-manifest-lint.md

 Where `rust-version` is used by cargo to determine whether to pass along this lint and `threshold` is used by the tool.
 We'd need to define how to distinguish between reserved and unreserved field names.

+## Packages overriding inherited lints

+Currently, it is a hard error to mix `workspace = true` and lints.
+We could open this up in the future for the package to override lints from the workspace.
+This would not be a breaking change as we'd be changing an error case into a working case.
+We'd need to ensure we had a path forward for the semantics for configurable lints.

 ## Extending the syntax to `.cargo/config.toml`